askbui152/Python_Mastermind_guesser/README.md

 In terms of networking, mastermind.py will act as the server, while mastermind_user.py is the client.
 The client will connect to the server with a known IP address and port number ahead of time.

 But for testing purposes, we set it so that whoever is testing this will be able to run it locally on 2 separate terminal windows.
+You also need to import the library tabulate
+	pip install tabulate

 References we used: